-Covid inquiry told UK may ‘not have been well prepared at all’ for pandemic
+All the evidence heard in the Covid inquiry so far

-Baroness Heather Hallett, the UK Covid-19 Inquiry’s chairwoman, vowed that those who suffered in the pandemic will “always be at the heart of the inquiry”
+Baroness Heather Hallett vowed that those who suffered in the pandemic will ‘always be at the heart of the inquiry’

+Britain “may not have been very well prepared at all” for Covid-19, the official inquiry into the government’s handling of the pandemic has heard.

+Hugo Keith KC, lead counsel for the inquiry, said in his opening statement on Tuesday that the nation was “taken by surprise” by “significant aspects” of the disease that has been recorded on 226,977 death certificates.

-Baroness Heather Hallett said the British people deserve a “thorough investigation” as she opened the official inquiry into the government’s handling of the Covid pandemic.
+Baroness Heather Hallett opened the inquiry, saying the British people deserve a “thorough investigation” into government planning for the pandemic and the events that unfolding during it.

-Lady Hallett accepted that it would be a “huge task” for her team to meet its “ambitious timetable”, with the probe expected to run until the end of next year.
+Lady Hallett accepted that it would be a “huge task” for her team to meet its “ambitious timetable”, with the probe expected to run until summer 2026.

 The inquiry has been divided into four modules: resilience and preparedness, core UK decision-making and political governance, impact of the pandemic on healthcare and vaccines and therapeutics.